 If you do not have the opportunity to have your own apiary, make a delicious honey dish or go to honey tasting events.

-When is National Honey Bee Day celebrated in 2022?
+When is National Honey Bee Day in 2024?

 National Honey Bee Day is observed on the third Saturday of August each year.